Ehanlion/mist_obsidian_mobile/1. Dungeons/Wild Magic Dragon Arena.md

 # Wild Magic Dragon
 This combat is centered around a [[#Wild Magic Dragon]], which is half-mechanical creation and half-natural beast.
 The mechanical side originates from [[The Many]], who created this as a guardian.

+**Spellcasting**:
+The dragon could use randomly chosen spells.
+Create a deck of spells including an equal amount of every level, chosen from the wizard spell list.
+Everytime the dragon casts as an action, or as a Legendary Action, draw a card from the deck.
+This is the spell that it casts.
+Purely random and pure chaos.
 # Magic Effect Tables

 ##### Minor Effect Table